Stinging Wasps in Omaha

+Pests can transmit disease so pest management in your house is essential.
 Omaha, Nebraska is a city in the center of the agricultural Midwest and centers around the farms and crops that feed our world and provide employment for its citizens.
+Exterminators at Omaha Pest Control, Inc. have over 25 years experience with pest inspection, pest treatment and pest control of bees, wasps, hornets and other pests.

 Stinging Insect Facts, Identification & Control